fibo/dir/README.md

 ## Installation

-Just copy and paste the `dir` function below in your profile or do somwthing like
+Just copy and paste the `dir` function below in your profile or do something like

 ```bash
 mkdir -p ~/.bash